There’s no shortage of things to do in Australia this month. If anyone knows that it’s us, so here is what’s happening in your state this June.

 Make it an annual pilgrimage, for the Nude Solstice Swim, with more than 1000 people dropping their clothes and inhibitions to welcome back the light after the longest, coldest night in the nation.

 Embrace the darkness at Dark Mofo’s winter feast.
 (Image: Dark Lab Media)

 Bay of Fires Winter Arts Festival

-This three day art festival will be a showcase of all best and most unique artworks throughout their many forms.
+This three-day winter arts festival will be a showcase of all the best and most unique artworks via many diverse mediums.
 The Bay of Fires event program will be packed with activities for all ages to enjoy, including dancing, fine art, gardening, exhibitions and art markets.

-This fun-filled festival is a celebration of the imaginative, and is sure to bring out the creative side of all who attend.
+The fun-filled festival is a celebration of the imaginative and is sure to bring out the creative side of all who attend.